colemanjp/ansible_playbooks/README.md

 # Ansible Playbooks

-This isn't beautiful production ready code, but it serves to run a scalable zoo of personal machines.
 Secrets are encrypted with ansible vault.

 ## Running